Skip to content

 Continue Solr configuration

-The bundle does not commit Solr index changes directly on Repository updates, leaving it up to you to tune this using solrconfig.xml as best practice suggests.
+The bundle doesn't commit Solr index changes directly on repository updates, leaving it up to you to tune this using solrconfig.xml as best practice suggests.

 This setting is required if you want to see the changes after publish.
-It is strongly recommended to set-up solrconfig.xml like this:
+It's strongly recommended to set-up solrconfig.xml like this:

 1